endroid/qr-code/README.md

 [![License](http://img.shields.io/packagist/l/endroid/qrcode.svg)](https://packagist.org/packages/endroid/qrcode)

-This library helps you generate QR codes in an easy way and provides a Symfony bundle for even faster integration.
+This library helps you generate QR codes in an easy way and provides a Symfony bundle for rapid integration in your project.

 ## Installation